cfbolz/pypy-15-blog/blogpost.rst

 new boxes are allocated all the time.

-With the help of virtuals a very significant portion of all allocations in the generated machine code can be removed fully.
-And even if they can't be removed fully, often the allocation can be delayed, or moved into an error path or even into a deoptimization_ path and thus disappear from the generated machine code completely.
+With the help of virtuals a very significant portion of all allocations in the generated machine code can be compeltely removed.
+Even if they can't be removed, often the allocation can be delayed or moved into an error path, or even into a deoptimization_ path, and thus disappear from the generated machine code completely.

 .. _`partial escape analysis`: http://www.ssw.uni-linz.ac.at/Research/Papers/Stadler14/Stadler2014-CGO-PEA.pdf